aferodeveloper/AferoSwiftSDK/README.md

 ## Required Environment
 ### XCode 13
-AferoSwiftSDK supports Swift versions 4.2+, and Xcode versions 10 and 11 Beta, and iOS 9.3+.
+AferoSwiftSDK supports Swift versions 5+, and Xcode versions 13 and 14, and iOS 9.3+.
 ### GitHub
 AferoSwiftSDK is hosted in source format on GitHub; partners are provided read-only access.
 In addition, for compatibility with CocoaPods installation, the user must configure their GitHub account for password-less authentication at the command line.
 GitHub provides a number of methods for accomplishing this, including [SSH Keys](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account) and [Personal Access Tokens](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
 ### Cocoapods
-**AferoSwiftSDK** and **AferoIOSSofthub** are provided as CocoaPods, and have been tested with CocoaPods version 1.11.2 and earlier.
+**AferoSwiftSDK** and **AferoIOSSofthub** are provided as CocoaPods, and have been tested with CocoaPods version 1.11.3 and earlier.

 ## Getting Started
 ### Configure your Podfile